 Ever get a huge harvest from your cherry trees or catch a great produce sale at your local grocery store?
 If so, you probably understand the frustration of them spoiling before you can eat them all.
-But you can keep that from happening with a super simple food preservation tip.
+Can you freeze cherries?
+That would solve your spoilage.

 Let's keep on reading to learn all the ways you can freeze cherries!

 Can You Freeze Cherries?

 Yes, you can easily freeze cherries.
 The easiest way to do is flash freeze them, put them in a freezer grade container, and then store them for long term freezing.
 You can add them to a drink for an icy treat, eat them like candy, or add them to one of your favorite baked goods; all without even needing to thaw them out!

 Frozen cherries are great!
 One could even argue that they are even better than when they're fresh.
 They retain all of their flavor and the harder, frozen texture almost makes eating them feel like candy.